wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 Represents a registered transceiver in the GMP Router.

 - **bump**: Bump seed for PDA derivation
-- **index**: Unique index of the transceiver that corresponds to it's position in the registered_transceivers in IntegratorConfig account
 - **integrator_program_id**: The program ID of the Integrator
-- **address**: Public key of the transceiver's address
+- **transceiver_program_id**: Public key of the transceiver's address
+- **index**: Unique index of the transceiver that corresponds to its position in the registered_transceivers in IntegratorConfig account

 **PDA Derivation**:
 - Seeds: `[SEED_PREFIX, integrator_program_id, transceiver_program_id]`
 - Unique for each transceiver within an integrator context